Atacama Cosmology Telescope: Instrument

 ACT can accommodate three instrument cameras simultaneously.
-Over time these cameras have been upgraded from the original MBAC design to the current Advanced ACT instrument progressively adding more features like polarization sensitivity and the ability to sense multiple frequencies in one instrument module.
+Over time these cameras were upgraded from the original MBAC design to the Advanced ACT instrument progressively adding more features like polarization sensitivity and the ability to sense multiple frequencies in one instrument module.
 Each camera in ACT consists of a three lens system, the Gregorian focus is reimaged into a detector focal plane, a Lyot stop reimages the primary mirror allowing stray light mitigation.

 The three lenses in ACT are made of cryogenically cooled anti-reflection coated silicon, a desirable material for instruments in the millimeter due to its high index of refraction (n=3).
 Anti-reflection coatings in ACTPol and AdvACT are made of sub-wavelength structured metamaterial silicon, an innovation in ground based CMB telescopes at the time.
 The optical components and the detector module are kept at a vacuum with a plastic window.
 A stack of filters reject infra-red radiation which is detrimental for mm-wavelength observations.

 Radiation is thermally coupled to transition-edge sensor bolometers, which are read out using an array of SQUIDs.